What is employers' liability insurance?

 You’ll usually be exempt from employers’ liability insurance requirements if:

-- Your business has no (0) employees
+- Your business has zero (0) employees

-- Your limited company employs only one person – yourself – and you also own more than half the firm’s share capital
+- Your limited company employs only one person, yourself.
+And you also own more than half the firm’s share capital

 - You’re a sole trader